matthewsmawfield/TEP-GNSS/TEP-GNSS_manuscript_v0.3_Jaipur.md

 We report observations of distance-structured correlations in GNSS clock products that appear consistent with exponential decay patterns.
 Through phase-coherent analysis using corrected band-limited spectral methods (10-500 μHz), we find correlations with characteristic lengths λ = 3,400–4,564 km across all three analysis centers (CODE, IGS, ESA), which fall within the theoretically predicted range of 1,000–10,000 km for screened scalar field coupling to atomic transition frequencies.

-Key findings: (1) Multi-center consistency across all analysis centers (λ = 3,400–4,564 km, 25.5% variation); (2) Strong statistical fits (R² = 0.920–0.970) for exponential correlation models using corrected band-limited phase analysis; (3) Null test validation showing signal degradation under data scrambling (8.5–44× weaker correlations, all p < 0.01 with 100 iterations); (4) Comprehensive circular statistics validation confirming genuine phase coherence (PLV 0.1–0.4, Rayleigh p < 1e-5) across 62.7M measurements, strongly disfavoring mathematical artifacts; (5) Complete 3D geometry analysis with vectorized coordinate transformations showing no elevation-dependent screening effects (λ consistent across all elevation quintiles from -219m to 3,767m); (6) Advanced ground station analysis confirming distance-dependent correlations independent of altitude, geography, or station density; (7) Cross-validation across three independent analysis centers with different processing strategies; (8) **Temporal analysis revealing strong negative correlation between East-West/North-South anisotropy ratio and Earth's orbital speed (r = -0.512 to -0.638, p < 0.002 all centers), suggesting that GPS timing correlations are modulated by Earth's motion through spacetime with combined probability of random occurrence < 6 × 10^-10**.
+Key findings: (1) Multi-center consistency across all analysis centers (λ = 3,400–4,564 km, coefficient of variation: 12.3%); (2) Strong statistical fits (R² = 0.920–0.970) for exponential correlation models using corrected band-limited phase analysis; (3) Null test validation showing signal degradation under data scrambling (8.5–44× weaker correlations, all p < 0.01 with 100 iterations); (4) Comprehensive circular statistics validation confirming genuine phase coherence (PLV 0.1–0.4, Rayleigh p < 1e-5) across 62.7M measurements, strongly disfavoring mathematical artifacts; (5) Elevation-dependent correlation analysis revealing systematic variation with altitude - correlation lengths increase monotonically from λ = 2,409 km at sea level to λ = 3,401 km at high elevation (3,688m), following the empirical relation λ(h) ≈ 2,400 + 0.3h km, consistent with atmospheric screening of field coupling; (6) Advanced ground station analysis confirming distance-dependent correlations with clear altitude dependence, while maintaining consistency across different geographic regions and station densities; (7) Cross-validation across three independent analysis centers with different processing strategies; (8) **Temporal analysis revealing strong negative correlation between East-West/North-South anisotropy ratio and Earth's orbital speed (r = -0.512 to -0.638, p < 0.002 all centers), suggesting that GPS timing correlations are modulated by Earth's motion through spacetime with combined probability of random occurrence < 6 × 10^-10**.
 We discuss how standard GNSS processing, particularly common mode removal, may partially suppress TEP signals if they manifest as global clock variations, suggesting observed correlations are consistent with predictions of screened scalar-field models that couple to clock transition frequencies.

 These observations, if confirmed by independent replication, could provide new insights into the coupling between gravitational fields and atomic transition frequencies.
 The findings warrant further investigation across different precision timing systems to establish their broader significance.